abrookins/andrewbrookins.com/_posts/2020-12-20-scaling-django-with-read-replicas.md

 So, when a logged-in user accesses the Django application, this middleware saves their ID in a thread-local variable.

-When (and if) Django issues a database query for this user, the database router will look for that ID and, if it's present, use a consistent hashing function to assign that ID to a particular replica.
+When (and if) Django issues a database query for this user, the database router will look for that ID and, if it's present, use a consistent hashing function to assign that ID to a replica.

-That following example does just this -- just note that it expects two replicas defined in the `DATABASES` setting: "replica1" and "replica1".
+That following example does just this -- note that it expects two replicas defined in the `DATABASES` setting: "replica1" and "replica1".

 ```python
 import random